EveWu/Leetcode/CountOfRangeSum327/SolutionDescription.md

 range starts in left subvector and ends at the last element of left subvector.
 The other range starts at the first element of right subvector and ends in the right subvector.

-The third step of Combine pseudocode:
+Pseudocode of the third step in Combine:

     Calculate every ranges left_sum[i], which means the range sum starts at index i and ends at the end of left subvector.
     Calculate every ranges right_sum[i], which means the range sum start at the index 0 and ends at index i of right subvector.